jakemcc/jakemccrary.com/source/_posts/2016-06-25-seven-tips-for-successful-remote-meetings.markdown

 three years I've been in countless meetings, both productive and unproductive.
 Meetings in general are hard and remote meetings pose some unique challenges.
-Remote meetings also offer some benefits that are harder to acheive with co-located meetings.
+Remote meetings also offer some benefits that are harder to achieve with co-located meetings.
 Below are seven tips that will help you have successful remote meetings.
 Many of them are applicable to in-person meetings as well.

 ### Have an agenda

 If you're planning a meeting you should write down an agenda.
-The agenda doesn't have to be complicated, it can be as simple as writing down a list of what topics you want to discuss.
-The act of writing down an agenda forces you to think about what the meeting is trying to accomplish which will help you run a successful meeting.
+The agenda doesn't have to be complicated; it can be as simple as writing down a list of what topics you want to discuss.
+The act of writing down an agenda forces you to think about what the meeting is trying to accomplish.
+This helps you run a successful meeting.
 Write enough so that someone invited to the meeting can read it and have an idea about what the meeting is about.

 This agenda should be sent out with the meeting invite.
 This lets the invitees know what the meeting is about and gives them time to think